-A firewall is a security system that monitor the network traffic based on some security rules.
+A firewall is a security system that monitors network traffic based on security rules.
 The main purpose of a firewall is to protect a network and its resources from unauthorized access and malicious traffic.
 Firewalls can be software-based or hardware-based and are commonly used by organizations of all sizes to secure their networks.

 A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 A firewall can be implemented as a software application, a hardware appliance, or a combination of both.
 Firewalls are commonly used by organizations of all sizes to protect their networks from unauthorized access and malicious traffic.

 The primary function of a firewall is to control the flow of network traffic based on predetermined security rules.
 For example, a firewall might allow incoming and outgoing traffic only for specific IP addresses, ports, and protocols.

 Firewalls can be configured to operate at different levels of the network, including the application layer, transport layer, and network layer.
 Firewalls that operate at the application layer are often referred to as application firewalls and can provide more granular control over network traffic.

 How does a firewall work?

 Firewalls operate by inspecting incoming and outgoing network traffic and applying predetermined security rules to that traffic.
 Firewalls can be configured to operate in a variety of ways, including stateful and stateless inspection.

 Stateful inspection firewalls keep track of the state of network connections and only allow traffic that is part of an established connection.
 For example, a stateful inspection firewall might allow incoming traffic from a web server only if there is an established connection between the client and the server.

 Stateless inspection firewalls examine each packet of network traffic individually and do not keep track of the state of network connections.
 Stateless inspection firewalls are less complex than stateful inspection firewalls and are often used in high-speed network environments.